 Our NEOs receive a mix of compensation that is appropriately weighted towards at-risk pay in the form of annual incentives and long-term incentives.
 The Compensation Committee believes this creates strong alignment with the Company's stated compensation philosophy of providing compensation commensurate with individual and corporate performance.
 The majority of incentive compensation is also delivered in the form of equity, which provides strong alignment between executives' incentives and the interests of our shareholders.
-ZelnickMedia's compensation under the 2017 Management Agreement is also predominantly weighted towards at-risk compensation, as ZelnickMedia's compensation consists of: (1) RSUs, of which 55% vest subject to the satisfaction of performance criteria, and (2) cash compensation, with over 70% of the maximum aggregate cash compensation in the form of an annual incentive based upon the Company's performance.
+ZMC's compensation under the Management Agreement is also predominantly weighted towards at-risk compensation consisting of: (1) RSUs, of which 55% vest subject to the satisfaction of performance criteria, and (2) cash compensation, with over 70% of the maximum aggregate cash compensation in the form of an annual incentive based upon the Company's performance.

-The following chart illustrates the fiscal 2019 compensation mix, based on maximum compensation opportunities, for ZelnickMedia and for our current NEOs.
+The following chart illustrates the fiscal 2022 compensation mix, based on maximum compensation opportunities, for ZMC and for our other NEOs.